PivotStick/gato/README.md

 const { App } = require("gatos")

 // (Use this for admin)
-global.rights.anonymous = "*" // it now has ALL RIGHTS on ALL ACTIONS of ALL CONTROLLERS
+$$rights.anonymous = "*" // it now has ALL RIGHTS on ALL ACTIONS of ALL CONTROLLERS

 App.routes = "./routes"
 App.middlewares = "./routes"